Flavor Tips for Salt-Free Cooking

-Fresh Meats naturally have 20-30 mg of sodium per ounce.
+Fresh meats naturally have 20-30 mg of sodium per ounce.

 Many of you ask about what kind of chicken to buy?
 We always tell you watch the labels and the very fine print on the labels.
 It is a common practice especially with boneless skinless chicken breasts to inject them with a sodium broth.
 Now I am seeing this more in other chicken products.
 Many chicken pieces are ice glazed.
 The glaze is a sodium broth.
 Here is a link to a page by Foster Farms discussing this process about plumping (injecting with a sodium type broth). http://www.saynotoplumping.com/

 Always look for yellow chicken.
 The more yellow the better.
-The chicken is usually raised more natural and is usually a little older so a little bigger and we have found almost always has better flavor.
+The chicken is usually raised more natural and a little older so a little bigger, and we have found almost always has better flavor.
 Yes, we usually buy chicken with the skin on.
 It makes for a better tasting and a moister chicken recipe.
 You don't have to eat the skin.
 As you read above, most skinless chicken has a sodium broth injected.
 If you can find a natural cage free or free range chicken, they are usually the best.
 Usually expensive but amazingly good and no hormones or antibiotics.
 Kosher chicken is usually brined (read your labels).
 Occasionally, we shop at Mexican markets in our area and their chickens are usually very yellow.
 Sometimes the chickens are fed marigold petals to help get that yellow skin.
 The Mexican shoppers seem to know that yellow chickens are best.
 Even if the yellow is helped along, these chickens tend to be bigger and more flavorful.
 Good to cook long and slow.
 You may find this to be the case in other ethnic markets.

 It looks like most all of the turkey is being plumped (injected with a sodium broth) or brined.
 Look for free range, no antibiotics or hormones.
 These farmers raise their turkeys this way so they are the most natural and usually the most flavorful.
 These will most likely not be plumped.
 Not easy to find.
 Try natural food stores, or direct from the farms, or mail order.

-If you are eating bread...buy good quality bread.
+If you are eating bread, buy good quality bread.
 Cheap or inexpensive bread is usually much higher in sodium.
-Try breads seasoned with garlic, herbs and/or seeds as they will have more flavor and the sodium tends to be lower.
-For example, try breads like, sourdough, rye, garlic, jalapeno, even olive oil bread for some ideas.
+Try breads seasoned with garlic, herbs and/or seeds as they will have more flavor, and the sodium tends to be lower.
+For example, try breads like sourdough, rye, garlic, jalapeno, even olive oil bread for some ideas.

-Add wood chips to your smoker, barbecue and when grilling.
+Add wood chips to your smoker, barbecue, and when grilling.
 Wood chips come in a variety of woods and sizes.
 The most common is hickory wood in chunks or chips which you can find in most grocery stores.
 You can also find mesquite, apple, maple and others.
 Every wood imparts a different flavor.
 Make sure you soak them in water before using.
 You want the smoke not a fire.

 .
 Parsley is one of the most nutritious herbs and makes the finished dish beautiful.
-This must be nice fresh green Italian parsley leaves, not old, or yellow and not too much of the stems, for the best results.
+For the best result, use nice fresh green Italian parsley leaves, not old or yellow, and not too much of the stems.
 (This is one of the main reasons we have parsley flakes in all of our seasonings.
 For taste, with that little edge of saltiness and to make the food beautiful).